PHP Security Vulnerabilities That Still Cause Business Website Breaches

 File Upload Vulnerabilities: When Your Upload Form Executes Code

 - Validate file type server-side: Check the actual file content, not just the extension or MIME type.
+Use PHP's

 - Generate random filenames: Never use the user-provided filename for storage.
+A collision-resistant random string prevents filename collisions and hides the original filename.

 - Use a delivery script: Serve files through PHP with proper access control checks.
+Validate that the requesting user has permission before reading and outputting the file content.

 Password storage failures have caused some of the largest breaches in history.
 The problem is straightforward: many PHP applications still use hash functions designed for data integrity verification, not password storage.
 MD5 and SHA-1 are fast hash functions.
 Modern GPUs can compute billions of MD5 hashes per second.
 A list of one million common passwords can be matched against an entire password database in seconds.